 When will updated MID data be available?

 The coding for MID 5 is ongoing.
-We anticipate that the updated data will be available in spring 2020.
+We anticipate that the updated data will be available in late summer 2020.

 What is the difference between a Militarized Interstate Incident (MII) and a MID?